 When Neil Young Took an R&B Misstep on ‘This Note’s for You’

-In songs like "Ten Men Workin’" and the title track, which spawned a hit video that won an MTV Video Music Award for Best Video of the Year, Young and his group roll through the music with casual authenticity that occasionally doubles back for a wink or two.
-Most other times, they merely tear through the songs with little regard for its surroundings or history.
+On songs like "Ten Men Workin’" and the title track, which spawned a hit video that won an MTV Video Music Award for Best Video of the Year, Young and his group roll through the music with casual authenticity that occasionally doubles back for a wink or two.
+Most other times, however, they merely tear through the songs with little regard for its surroundings or history.

 Like most Young albums from the period, This Note’s for You tanked, making it to No. 61 before quickly disappearing.
 The title tune received some airplay, mostly because of the success of the video, which parodied ‘80s pop stars and commercial product placement.

 Young eventually had to change the Bluenotes moniker after ‘70s R&B star Harold Melvin, who led a band called the Blue Notes, sued; This Note’s for You was reissued without their name.
 Not that it mattered much, because few people heard or bought the album.

 Young finally rebounded from the ‘80s the next year, releasing Freedom and sparking his most creative era since the late ‘70s.
 This Note’s for You put an end to this dubious genre records phase once and for all.